 The effect of a virus on individual health becomes quickly obvious, while the effects of government response to a virus takes more time to be noticeable.
 A country can successfully keep infections down through measures such as social distancing and isolation, but these measures can at the same time hold back vital economic interactions.
 The same measures which might avert a public health threat can cause an economic decline.

-These chains of causes and effects create effects which affect changes in consumer needs and demands.
+These chains of causes and effects affect changes in consumer needs and demands.
 A recent analysis of internet search words by The Economist reveals a few short-time indicators for lifestyle changes during the pandemic.
 As many had been confined to their homes, personal at-home activities such as working out at home (searches for dumbbells or Strava) or homemade arts and crafts (searches for tie-die or painting by numbers) surged.

 Long-term changes are more important, however, as they result in fundamental changes in spending.
 Here are some of the long-term changes we predict: